 If you’re looking for a white breed, your options are pretty limited; the Turkish Angora is the only pure breed to choose from:

 The Turkish Angora is a stunning natural white breed that originated in Ankara, Turkey.
-A common problem with these cats is that they are deaf at birth, because the gene that is responsible for their white fur is also associated with developmental problem of the ear.
+The Angora has a very high chance to develop green irises as they grow up.
+A common problem with these cats is that they are often born deaf because the gene that is responsible for their white fur is linked to a developmental problem of the ear.

 Spotted cats with green eyes

-Originally from Egypt as the name implies, the Egyptian Mau is now kept alive by small groups of enthousiastic breeders around the world.
-An adult Mau always has piercing green eyes.
+As the name implies, the Egyptian Mau originated in Egypt.
+The breed is near extinction, but it is being kept alive by small groups of enthusiastic breeders around the world.
+A purebred Mau always has piercing green eyes.

 This breed was created in the 1950’s when breeders tried to crossbreed Siamese with skinny domestic cats.
 An adult Oriental Shorthair always has a single bright shade of green in the iris, with one noteable exception; the sub-species “Foreign White” comes with deep blue eyes,